-If you were injured due to medical malpractice in Alabama, contact a Mobile injury attorney from Morris Bart & Associates, LLC.
-Our legal team will help you navigate the claims process and fight for the highest possible compensation.
+If you were injured due to medical malpractice in Alabama, contact Morris Bart & Associates, LLC.
+Our lawyers specializing in medical malpractice in Birmingham, AL, will help you navigate the claims process and fight for the highest possible compensation.
 Call 800-537-8185 to schedule a free consultation.

 to find a Morris Bart office near you.